WIC Vendor Management

 - Frozen Vegetables: Minimum of two (2) cases of each vegetable, minimum of three (3) varieties of the following: mixed vegetables, brussel sprouts, corn, corn on the cob, collard greens, peas, broccoli, carrots, cauliflower, black-eyed peas, onions, potatoes, green beans, and spinach.

-- Frozen Fruits: Minimum of two (2) cases of each fruit, minimum of three (3) varieties of the following: strawberries, peaches, blueberries, cherries, mixed fruit, blackberries, raspberries, pineapple, mango and mixed berries.
+- Frozen Fruits: Minimum of two (2) cases of each fruit, a minimum of three (3) varieties of the following: strawberries, peaches, blueberries, cherries, mixed fruit, blackberries, raspberries, pineapple, mango, and mixed berries.

 - Fresh and Frozen Meats and Poultry: 50% of the following requirements for meats must be fresh, not frozen.
 Minimum of thirty (30) pounds per variety of meat and poultry.
-Beef, pork and poultry must be stocked with at least a minimum of three (3) types of cuts (i.e. chops, steaks, hamburger, roasts, bacon, sausage, whole chicken, leg quarters, thighs, wings, etc.).
-Kosher or halal stores may stock 30 pounds of lamb/mutton in lieu of pork or increase number of pounds of beef and chicken they carry.
-Deli style meats, prepackaged luncheon meats or meats cut in the deli do not apply towards this requirement.
+Beef, pork, and poultry must be stocked with at least a minimum of three (3) types of cuts (i.e. chops, steaks, hamburger, roasts, bacon, sausage, whole chicken, leg quarters, thighs, wings, etc.).
+Kosher or halal stores may stock 30 pounds of lamb/mutton in lieu of pork or increase the number of pounds of beef and chicken they carry.
+Deli-style meats, prepackaged luncheon meats, or meats cut in the deli do not apply to this requirement.